 Domestic Violence Brochures: A small brochure with hints/tips/contact organisations and phone numbers distributed to Domestic Violence victims at Court Houses.

 Toiletry Bags in Schools: To assist students who are in a temporary situation of having to stay with friends due to an unstable/threatening situation at home.
 They include soap, toothpaste, tooth brush, deodorant, shampoo, conditioner, hairbrush, shaver/shaving cream, etc. in a carry bag.

 Birthing Kits: Every ninety seconds a woman dies from complications related to pregnancy and childbirth; approximately 515,000 women annually.
 For every woman who dies, another thirty incur injuries and infections, which are often painful, disabling, embarrassing and lifelong.
 Nearly two million birthing kits have been sent to developing countries so far!

-Amelia Earhart Bursary: A Bursary given to girls in Year 12 who are planning to study, science, engineering, mathematics or aeronautical studies at tertiary level.
+Amelia Earhart Bursary: A Bursary is given to girls in Year 12 who are planning to study, science, engineering, mathematics or aeronautical studies at tertiary level.
 The Bursaries are awarded annually and may be used at any University or College.
 If you would like to apply for the Bursary, http://www.zontadistrict22.org/amelia-earhart-bursary/

 Equity Bursary: A bursary awarded annually to support and encourage a young woman, in her first or second year at the University of the Sunshine Coast, who has experienced educational disadvantage because of her personal circumstances.